CCTC: Frequently Asked Questions

 Can I complete my internship with a mentor at a university instead of a community college?

-The internship requirements in this program are to complete 45 hours in an on-campus class with students at a community college while working with a mentor teacher.
+The internship requires in-person interaction with an on-campus class with students at a community college while working with a mentor teacher.
 Therefore, universities do not qualify for this internship class.

 How do students with a full-time job or other commitments complete the third and last internship class since it requires a full semester with a mentor in person at a community college?